 These are just a handful of obstacles that can delay, or outright derail, your online expansion into global markets.
 But it’s not all bad news—these challenges can be sidestepped altogether by using the right website translation solution.

-The best solutions fully translate and launch websites in as little as 30 days, and publish new translated content within 24 hours.
+The best solutions fully translate and launch websites in as little as 30 days, and publish new translated content in about one business day.

 As you explore your options, look for solutions built with the express purpose of minimizing the operational complexity and cost of website localization.
 Fully turn-key approaches are especially effective, since they manage, monitor and host your multilingual website for you—which eliminates in-house effort at launch and ongoing.

 Fast deployment and translation updates are also critical.
-The best solutions can fully translate and launch websites in as little as 30 days, and publish new translated content within 24 hours.
+The best solutions can fully translate and launch websites in as little as 30 days, and publish new translated content in about one business day.

 These solutions have technologies that handle all the under-the-hood complexities that make website translation such a burden for your IT team, too.
 The best use superior proxy-based technology that can be used with any tool, handle any site, and read any programming language.